 Wireless service fees are charged on a monthly or per message/download basis.
 Due to technical issues with the operator's network, we might be unable to collect certain wireless service fees from an operator in certain circumstances.
 This un-collectability is referred to as the "failure rate," which can vary from operator to operator.
 Wireless revenues are recognized in the month in which the service is performed, provided that no significant obligations remain.
 To recognize wireless revenue, we rely on China mobile network operators to provide us billing confirmations for the actual amount of services they have billed to their mobile customers.
 At the end of each reporting period, when an operator has not yet provided us monthly billing confirmations for the period, we use information generated from our internal system as well as historical data to estimate the failure rate, to estimate the amount of collectable wireless service fees and to recognize revenue.
-When we later receive the actual billing confirmation, we then record a true-up accounting adjustment.
-Although we believe we have the ability to make reasonable estimates, differences between the actual facts and our estimates may result in significant fluctuations in the amount and timing of the revenue recognized.
-For the three months ended March 31, 2010, 83% of our estimated wireless revenues were confirmed by the monthly billing confirmations received from the mobile network operators.
-Generally, (i) within 15 to 120 days after the end of each month, we receive billing confirmations from each of the operator confirming the amount of wireless service charges billed to that operator's mobile phone users and (ii) within 30 to 180 days after delivering billing confirmations, each operator remits the wireless service fees, net of its service fees, for the month to us.
+When we later receive the actual facts and our estimates may result in significant fluctuations in the amount and timing of the revenue recognized.
+Since 2002 when wireless revenues began representing a significant portion of our total revenues, the quarterly historical differences in our estimated revenue which was recorded in the financial statements compared to the actual revenue have ranged from an underestimation of \$1,419,000 (gross margin underestimate of \$654,000) to an overestimation of \$340,000 (gross margin overestimate of \$171,000).
+For the three months ended June 30, 2010, 64% of our estimated wireless revenues were confirmed by the monthly billing confirmations, each operator confirming the amount of wireless service fees, net of its service fees, net of its service fees, for the month to us.

 Our management must determine whether to record our wireless revenues using the gross or net method of reporting.
 Determining whether revenue should be reported gross or net is based on an assessment of various factors, the primary factors being whether we are acting as the principal in offering services to the customer or whether we are acting as an agent in the transaction and the specific requirements of each contract.
-Currently, we have the primary responsibility for fulfillment and acceptability of the wireless services, and as such a majority of our wireless revenues are recorded on a gross basis.
+Currently, a majority of our wireless revenues are recorded on a gross basis, as we have the primary responsibility for fulfillment and acceptability of the wireless services.
 To the extent we are acting as a principal in a transaction, we report as revenue payments received on a gross basis, and report as costs of revenue amounts attributable to services provided by mobile network operators and other vendors.
 To the extent we are acting as an agent in a transaction, we report on a net basis as revenue payments received less commissions and other payments to third parties.
 Whether we are serving as principal or agent in a transaction is judgmental in nature and is determined by evaluating the terms of the arrangement.
 The related commissions and/or other payments to third parties are recorded as costs or expenses.